NIRALUser/NeuroRuler/README.md

 ## Start GUI

+Your current working directory needs to be `.../HeadCircumferenceTool`.

+macOS/Linux users can start the GUI by running `./gui.py`.
+You may need to run `chmod +x gui.py`.

 Windows users can double-click on `gui.pyw` to start the application.
-Or if that doesn't work, just enter `python gui.py` in Windows Terminal.
+If that doesn't work, run `python gui.py` in Windows Terminal.

-On any OS, you can start the GUI by running `./gui.py`.

-Your current working directory should be `.../HeadCircumferenceTool`.
-You may need to run `chmod +x gui.py`.

 ## Configure settings